fleek-network/fleek-network-docs/docs/learn/the-network.md

 ## Delivery Acknowledgements (SNARKs)

 A Delivery Acknowledgement is a signed message by a client attesting that a node has successfully delivered a task to the client.
-These acknowledgments are instantly finalized locally and irreversible by the client.
+These acknowledgements are instantly finalized locally and irreversible by the client.

 The Delivery Acknowledgements are cryptographically secured and tamper-proof, meaning that the transaction contains irrefutable details about all parts involved in the transaction.

 A Delivery Acknowledgement includes metadata about the commodities consumed by a node while executing or running a service.
 Also contains metadata that is used to determine the reward attributed to a Node.

 :::tip
-A Node provides the computational resources to the network and keeps track of doings in a list of Delivery Acknowledgements, on which the rewards mechanism is based at the end of each Epoch (about 24 hours).
+A Node provides the computational resources to the network and keeps track of doings in a list of Delivery Acknowledgements, on which the rewards' mechanism is based at the end of each Epoch (about 24 hours).
 :::

 Finally, Delivery Acknowledgements are gathered and batched by nodes before being submitted to the core protocol and committee as described in the [consensus](#consensus) section.